-In this section, users are guided through the main stages of the writing process.
+In this section, we guide you through the main stages of the writing process.
 Links are provided to AWELU resources that are of relevance during different stages of writing.

 Most of the resources here are of a general kind and will thus be of use both to essay writers and to writers within other genres.
 Some texts are mainly aimed at students who are new to academic writing in English, and who might need help in finding their way around the various resources offered on the AWELU platform.

 Instructional video from the free online MOOC "Writing in English at University" which was developed at Lund University in 2016.